Preheat oven to 400F. Mix together walnuts, brown sugar and cinnamon in a small bowl.

 Bring maple syrup and 4 tablespoons butter to boil in a small saucepan over medium heat.
 Boil 30 seconds, then scrape into a 10-inch cast iron or heavy skillet of pan.
 Top with one-third of walnut mixture.

-- Combine flour, baking powder and salt in large bowl.
-Add 7 tablespoons butter and mix until mixture resembled small peas.
+Combine flour, baking powder and salt in large bowl.
+Add 7 tablespoons butter and mix until the mixture resembles small peas.
 Add milk; stir gently, just until the mixture comes together.

 Melt remaining 1 tablespoon butter in a small saucepan.

 Turn dough onto a lightly floured surface and knead gently 5 or 6 times.
 Roll into a 9 x 12-inch rectangle.
 Brush with melted butter.

 Cover dough evenly with remaining walnut mixture, patting gently.
 Roll up dough to for a 12-inch log, pinching seam to seal.
 Cut into 12 (1-inch) slices and place in pan.
 Bake 25 minutes.
 Remove from oven and immediately invert onto a large plate (do this quickly, but carefully—the syrup is very hot).
 Scrape any syrup from pan and spread over buns.
 Serve warm or hot.